cloux/cloux.github.io/init/index.md

 >
 ><cite> - Lennart Poettering, [Revisiting How We Put Together Linux Systems](http://0pointer.net/blog/revisiting-how-we-put-together-linux-systems.html) (2014-09-01)</cite>

 He talks about a meeting, where the systemd developers decided to integrate even software distribution and update mechanism into systemd.
-Why it's necessary to have the software management and updates locked into a particular init system remains unexplained.
+Why it's necessary to have the software management locked into a particular init system remains unexplained.
 This controversial plan towards a singular systemd/Linux distribution is marginalizing various needs of a large portion of the Linux user base.
 So, why every major distribution implemented systemd as the default (and many times the **only**) init system?
 While the official argument ["because everyone else does"](https://wiki.debian.org/Debate/initsystem/systemd#Why_Debian_should_default_to_systemd) became a self-fulfilling prophecy, the technical arguments, comparisons and [concerned voices](https://wiki.debian.org/Debate/initsystem/sysvinit) remain unheard.
-By now, the attitude behind systemd is very clear: fall in line or go [fork](https://guides.github.com/activities/forking/) yourself.
+By now, the attitude behind systemd is clear: fall in line or go [fork](https://guides.github.com/activities/forking/) yourself.
 Some forks are now gaining interest in the commercial world.
 After systemd kept causing financial losses it had to be replaced:

 >"We tried to build our datacenter on Debian and Ubuntu, but servers that don't boot, that don't reboot or systemd-resolved that constantly interferes with our core network configuration made it too expensive to run Debian or Ubuntu.
 Yes, you read right: too expensive.
 We are a small team and we simply don't have the time to fix problems caused by systemd on a daily basis.
 With systemd the main advantage to use Linux is obsolete."
 >